What to do in Naples: 10 Things You Should Not Miss!

 A tour through the Royal Palace walks you back through history, through the various dynasties that have ruled Naples over the years.
 It’s a great place to step back from the hustle and bustle of the city and check out the more-stately side of Naples.

-- Good to know: A ticket and audio guide will cost you about USD 14, but you can get in for free on the first Sunday of each month!
-The palace is open from 9 am – 8 pm every day except for Wednesdays.
+- Good to know: The palace is open from 9 am – 8 pm every day except for Wednesdays.

 The Naples National Archeological Museum is one of the largest archeological museums in the world and is famous for its Roman collections, as well as for one of the largest Egyptian collections in Europe.
 Many of the best frescoes and mosaics from nearby Pompeii and Herculaneum are now located in this museum, making it a natural addition to any trip that includes exploring the history of this region.